-Workshop Setup and Instruction Guide
+Workshop Setup and Instruction Guide to Build your Bot

 In most of our Microsoft Data Science meetup, hosted by i.e. Infi, InSpark, Winvision, Macaw, among others, we organize workshops.
-This time you will learn how to build a bot with the Cognitive Services of Microsoft.
+This time you will learn how to build your bot with the Cognitive Services of Microsoft.
 In this workshop you wil build a Question & Answer Bot.
 This type of bots is able to answer questions based on predefined answers.

 The point of this workshop is to introduce you to the basics of creating a simple bot, and it is not intended to be a deep-dive into bot development.
 If you want to learn more, please check out the Microsoft Bot Framework.